hectorbarbosa/exercise_2_8/README.md

-Exercise 3 from part 2.
-ExpressJS simple crud.
+Exercise 8 from part 2
+.env files